c4v4/cft/README.md

 lcov -r coverage/tests_cov.info build test /usr/include/ -o tests_cov.info
 ```

-Finally, to generate an HTML file that can be viewed with your browser:
+Finally, to generate an HTML-report that can be viewed from your browser:

 ```bash
 genhtml tests_cov.info --legend --output-directory=./coverage
 ```

-You can check out the generated report by opening `coverage/index.html`.
+You can check out the coverage statistics by opening `coverage/index.html`.

+## Benchmarks
+_Coming soon..._

 ## Coding Style